Buttermilk

 Buttermilk is a dairy drink made by adding lactic acid bacteria to milk to produce a fermented dairy drink.
-Traditionally, it was made from the nearly fat-free milk remaining after churning butter from cream, which was cultured with natural bacteria prior to and during churning, giving a slight sour taste to the buttermilk.
+Traditionally, it was made from the nearly fat-free milk remaining after churning butter from cream, which was cultured with natural bacteria prior to and during churning, giving a slight sour taste to the buttermilk and preventing spoilage.
 However, with the ubiquity of refrigeration in industrialized countries, butter in those areas is typically made from uncultured or "sweet" cream.
 Therefore, most modern buttermilk is specifically produced by inoculating fresh, pasteurized milk, and is available in different levels of fat content.

 Buttermilk is consumed as a beverage and used in cooking.
 Drinking buttermilk remains common in warmer climates where unrefrigerated milk sours quickly, as the fermentation prevents further spoilage.
-In making soda bread, the acid in fermented buttermilk reacts with the leavening agent, sodium bicarbonate, to produce carbon dioxide.
+In making soda bread, the acid in fermented buttermilk reacts with the leavening agent, sodium bicarbonate (baking soda), to produce carbon dioxide.
 Buttermilk is used in marination, especially for chicken and pork.

 Traditional buttermilk

 Buttermilk originated before the advent of refrigeration and homogenization, when fresh raw milk was left to stand for a period of time to allow the cream to separate to the top.
 During the separation period, naturally occurring lactic acid-producing bacteria in the milk ferment it, which facilitates the butter churning process, because fat from cream with a lower pH coalesces more readily than that of fresh cream.
-As this acidic environment also helps prevent potentially harmful microorganisms from growing, shelf life is increased.
+As this acidic environment also helps prevent potentially harmful microorganisms from growing, spoilage is delayed.
 This traditional method is susceptible to spoilage during the fermenting and churning processes, particularly under poor hygiene standards and when it is not kept cool.
 Refrigeration and the use of fresh milk in near-aseptically clean dairies largely eliminated these problems.

-Traditional buttermilk is still common in many households across South Asia, the Middle East, and parts of Europe, including the Balkans, Austria, Denmark, Finland, Germany, Ireland, the Netherlands, and Poland, but is seldom found in other Western countries.
-In Arab culture, buttermilk is commonly sold ice cold with other dairy products.
-It is consumed during Ramadan for iftar and suhur.
-It is a common drink in many Indian and Nepalese homes, and may be served with roasted maize.
+Traditional buttermilk is still common in many households across South Asia, the Middle East, and various parts of Europe but is seldom found in other Western countries.
+In Arab culture, buttermilk is commonly sold ice cold with other dairy products and often consumed during Ramadan for iftar and suhur, while in the Indian subcontinent, it may be served with roasted maize.

 Cultured buttermilk

-Commercially available cultured buttermilk is produced in the same way as yogurt, where fresh milk that has been pasteurized and homogenized, is then inoculated with a culture of Lactococcus lactis, Lactobacillus bulgaricus, or Streptococcus lactis that produces the lactic acid that sours and thickens the milk, plus Leuconostoc citrovorum to enhance the buttery quality, so as to simulate the naturally occurring bacteria in the traditional product.
+Commercially available cultured buttermilk is produced in the same way as yogurt, where fresh milk that has been pasteurized and homogenized, is then inoculated with a culture of Lactococcus lactis or Lactobacillus bulgaricus that produces the lactic acid that sours and thickens the milk, plus Leuconostoc citrovorum to enhance the buttery quality, so as to simulate the naturally occurring bacteria in the traditional product.
 The lactic acid is the product of the bacteria fermenting lactose, the primary sugar in milk.
 As the bacteria produce lactic acid, the pH of the milk decreases and casein, the primary milk protein, precipitates, causing the curdling or clabbering of milk, making cultured buttermilk thicker than plain milk.
 While both traditional and cultured buttermilk contain lactic acid, traditional buttermilk is thinner than cultured buttermilk.